nokia/restful/doc/server.md

     // Whatever to do after processing the request.
     // You can use the status code. fmt.Println("Ended with ", statusCode)

+    // If the pre function changed the context, e.g. added a new value, then r.Context() contains that change.
 }

 func main() {